Ontario’s Express Entry French-Speaking Skilled Worker’s Stream

 - Copies of T4 or other statements proving payment for work in Canada for your spouse

 - Copies of language test results of your spouse

 - Copies of birth certificates, citizenship cards and proof of residency of any and all family members in Canada.

 Remember to have any document not in English and/or French translated into English by a certified translator and notarized as well.

-Representative (if applicable)
+Using a Representative for the OINP (if applicable)

 You must notify OINP of any individual who advices or assists you in your application process, even if they are not an authorized representative.
 If you authorize a representative to handle your application:

 - If you are NOT already registered at the OINP e-Filing Portal, your representative must: